kersorianek/mon-portfolio/_posts/2019-04-20-BPMN-Basic-Guidelines-for-Business-Analysis.md

 # What is BPMN?

-BPMN is a graphical notation used to model business processes and workflows.
-It's used to represent complex processes in a way that's easy to understand and communicate.
+BPMN, which stands for Business Process Model and Notation, is a graphical notation used to model and represent business processes and workflows.
+It provides a standardized and visual language for describing complex processes in a clear and understandable manner.

-BPMN stands for Business Process Modeling Notation.
-It is a graphical notation style; In other word, a visual language.
-BPMN is a flow chart based modeling language.
-It describes processes as flow of activities, or actions, arranged in swimming lanes, representing activity performers
+BPMN utilizes a flowchart-based modeling approach, where processes are depicted as a series of interconnected activities or actions.
+These activities are organized within swimming lanes, representing different participants or performers involved in the process.

-BPMN was created in 2004 by the Business Process Management Initiative (BPMI).
-BPMI collaborated with the Object Management Group (OMG) in 2005.
+The development of BPMN began in 2004 by the Business Process Management Initiative (BPMI).
+In 2005, BPMI collaborated with the Object Management Group (OMG) to further refine and standardize the notation.
+Since then, BPMN has become widely adopted in the business process management field as a universal language for process modeling and documentation.

 # Why is BPMN important?